 Working principle of a conventional fuel injector:

 The needle valve is controlled precisely by a pressure-sensitive spring.
 It lifts off its seat while spraying the diesel into the cylinder in highly atomized or mist form.
-The moment the pressure drops, the needle valve comes back to its seat which causes the injection to stop.
+The moment the pressure drops, the needle valve comes back to its seat, which causes the injection to stop.
 The injection nozzle has extremely critical tolerances.
 The clearance between its moving parts is barely 0.002 mm or 2 microns.

 Modern-day injector unit forces the diesel through a small opening in the nozzle of merely 0.25 mm² size.
 The injected fuel quantity can vary from 1 mm³ to 350 mm³.
 Conventional injectors open and close hydro-mechanically.
 They have average nozzle opening pressures ranging from 140 to 210 kg/cm2.
 A modern-day Bosch-unit sprays the diesel at the speed of up to 2,000 km/h.
-Bosch and Lucas are world's leading manufacturers of diesel nozzles.
+Bosch and Lucas are the world's leading manufacturers of diesel nozzles.

 Working principle a Petrol Injector:

-Furthermore, fuel injection systems on the CRDi diesel engines use ‘Unit-Injector’ or the ‘Pump/Injector’.
+Furthermore, fuel injection systems on the CRDi diesel engines use ‘Unit-Injector’ or the ‘Pump/Injector.’
 It merges the functions of an injector-nozzle and the injection pump into a single unit.
 This design consists of an individual pump assigned to each cylinder rather than a common pump used for all cylinders in earlier generation models.

 Functioning of Unit Injector: